matee-safi/webpack-demo/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse and youtube for help
+I would like to thank Microverse and youtube for their help

 <p align="right">(<a href="#readme-top">back to top</a>)</p>